top of page

 It equips students—especially Black and Brown youth—with essential 21st-century skills that are often gatekept.
 From building business brands to learning how AI tools work, from designing logos in Canva to presenting business pitches, SATE gives young people the space and tools to dream and do.

 Programs like this don’t just educate; they empower.
-They offer our children a chance to see themselves as leaders, innovators, and problem-solvers in their own right—and that’s the kind of change Worcester needs to keep building an equitable, thriving future.
+They offer our children a chance to see themselves as leaders, innovators, and problem-solvers in their own right.
+That’s the kind of change Worcester needs to keep building an equitable, thriving future.

 What Happened at SATE?